meteor/meteor/docs/client/full-api/api/accounts.md

 <dl class="objdesc">
 {{#dtdd name="type" type="String"}}
   The service name, such as "password" or "twitter".
+For `Accounts.onLogin` and `Accounts.onLoginFailure`, this data is only passed on the server.
 {{/dtdd}}

 {{#dtdd name="allowed" type="Boolean"}}